 - Starting Salary: $65,100

 - Median Salary: $105,630

-- Postgraduate degree needed: Almost half of the people working in this field have postgraduate degrees.
+- Postgraduate degree needed: Yes.
+More than half of the people working in this field have postgraduate degrees.

 Construction management is a great degree for someone who is interested in buildings, has good communication skills, and can understand both the cost analysis and materials science of a project.
 It is one of the best career options for bachelor’s degree holders who don’t want to go on to get a masters.

 - Starting Salary: $54,607

 - Median Salary: $98,890